-The satellite picture of the same area clearly indicates how the water-retaining areas and waterbodies of the region were taken over by multinational IT companies over years whenever monsoons failed and the area went dry.
-Unauthorized dealings were also systematically regularized by government as the city became a place to reckon in software sector.
-Even during normal rainy seasons, the roads here choke completely as the highway stormwater drains help neither.
-As I have pointed out in many previous blogs, the 200 ft IT highway OMR has a lower road level, a serious lapse in construction and design of the highway executed at exorbitant costs from tax payer money.
-Rainwater harvest/storm water draining system have not been fit into most parts of this major arterial road that leads to a super economic zone where billions of dollars are minted by professionals.
-The neighbourhood also has been prospering with high-end apartment complexes which offer latest lifestyle comforts.
-But with the failure of the most basic infrastructure such as the connecting nerve highway, the corporations have since faced the imminent danger of sinking.
-Was risk analysis ever done before property was acquired for development?
+The satellite picture of the same area clearly indicates how the water-retaining areas and water bodies of the region were taken over by multinational IT companies over years whenever monsoons failed and the area went dry.
+Unauthorized dealings were also systematically regularized by government as the city became a place to reckon with in software industry.
+Even during normal monsoon spells, the roads here choke completely as the highway storm water drains here are a mess.
+The 200 ft IT highway OMR has a lower road level, a serious lapse in construction and design of the highway executed at exorbitant costs from tax payer money.
+Rainwater harvest/storm water draining system has not been fit into most parts of this major arterial road that leads to a super economic zone where billions of dollars are earned for the nation by the techies.
+The neighbourhood also has been prospering with high-end apartment complexes offering latest lifestyle comforts.
+But with the failure of the most basic infrastructure such as storm water drains in the connecting nerve highway, the multinational corporations have since come face to face with the dire risk of sinking.
+Was risk analysis ever done before the estates were acquired for development?
 Did the civic authorities factor in the once existent water bodies that were plotted out and handed over in silver platter to corporate lobbies.

 Siruseri where TCS has its upmarket corporate office is prime agricultural land as well.
 Right upto Tiruporur, this area has been rural and wet during monsoons.
 Even as far back as in 1997, the area was heavily inundated in moderate downpours.
-It was well know that the right hand side of OMR which is the rear of Velacheri/Pallikaranai is a low lying area.
+It was well known that the right hand side of OMR which is the rear of Velacheri/Pallikaranai constituted a low lying area.
 Pallikaranai Marsh lies right behind, which is a listed avian sanctuary (protected forest reserve) with a variety of winged visitors making it their nestling grounds during breeding season.
-The Marsh has also sunk significantly.
+The Marsh has also shrunk in size most significantly.

 More shocking is how part of Pallikarania has also now been turned into dumping yard for the entire city.
 In pic: the vanishing Pallikaranai Marsh with the highrises in the background with the spoils of the day dumped in mountains.

-Untold damage has since been done to the city’s precious waterbodies that have been precious and natural storage points for potable water and similarly the dry beds of seasonal lakes/tanks/ponds etc., that have been acting as absorbing sponges during flooding monsoons have been turned into concrete jungles.
-Where is room for flowing water to meander its way through this mess while making their way to the Bay of Bengal?
-The waterways have also been turned into clogged channels for untreated/semi-treated sewage which has worked havoc with the aquatic/marine life like fresh water fish in the canals/rivers, sludgy all the way to the sea.
-H2S high toxic sewage and filth froth as the water channels of the city rush to greet the ocean like one long line of slush and ash.
-How can any healthy system survive in such an environ.
+Untold damage has since been done to the city’s precious waterbodies that have been precious and natural storage points for potable water.
+Similarly the dry beds of seasonal lakes/tanks/ponds etc., that have been acting as absorbing sponges during flooding monsoons have been turned into concrete jungles.
+Where is room for flowing water to meander its way through this mess to the Bay of Bengal?
+The waterways have also been turned into clogged channels for untreated/semi-treated sewage which has wrecked havoc with the aquatic/marine life like fresh water fish in the canals/rivers, sludgy all the way to the sea.
+H2S-high toxic sewage and filth, froth as the water channels of the city rush to greet the ocean like one long line of slush and ash.
+How can any healthy eco system survive in such a polluted environ.

-Sewage treatment plants in India including Chennai have very limited functional capacity, if at all we have some.
+Sewage treatment plants in India including Chennai have very limited functional capacity, if at all we have any.
 Further more they are outdated.